Siege of Suiyang: Background

 The An Lushan rebellion began in December 755.
 By the end of 756, the rebel Yan army had captured most of northern China, which then included both Tang capitals, Chang'an and Luoyang, and was home to the majority of the empire's population.
 The Yangtze basin had thus become the main base of the Tang dynasty's war efforts.
 In January 757, the newly self-proclaimed Yan emperor An Qingxu ordered general Yin Ziqi (尹子奇) to join forces with general Yang Chaozong (楊朝宗) and besiege Suiyang (present-day Shangqiu, Henan).
 Suiyang was a city on the Tang-era course of the Grand Canal, sitting midway between the major cities Kaifeng and Xuzhou.
 The city, therefore, formed a major obstacle for the rebels on the route from the capitals to the southeastern coast, the breadbasket of the Tang dynasty.

-The administrator of Suiyang Prefecture at the time, Xu Yuan (許遠), requested help from garrisons in neighbouring cities.
+The administrator of Suiyang Prefecture at the time, Xu Yuan (許遠), (Note: great-grandson of Xu Jingzong.) requested help from garrisons in neighbouring cities.
 At the time, Zhang Xun, formerly a county magistrate serving in the Tang government, was the leader of volunteer defenders in Yongqiu.
 The Tang had granted him the title deputy jiedushi of Henan but could not provide any reinforcement or logistic support.
 Zhang had held off a rebel siege on his city in the previous year.
 However, as cities in the area fell one by one, Zhang quickly realized that his position in Yongqiu was becoming untenable.
 Recognizing the strategic importance of Suiyang, he led 3,000 men to aid its defence, bringing the total number of defenders to 6,800.
 Once he arrived, Zhang Xun took over the military leadership of Suiyang.
 Yao Kun (姚誾), the county magistrate of Chengfu, also arrived to help lead the defence of Suiyang.
 Meanwhile, Yin Ziqi mustered a huge army (estimated at 130,000 men) and started besieging the city in late January.